denizkatipoglu/GameWithPaging/README.md

 <br />
 Two apis were merged by Kotlin flow
 <br />
-Room Data base was used for persistence
+Room Data base was used for persistence(When your connection is turned off , this app is still running because of persistence)